FredericDlugi/platinum-renegade-wiki/docs/trainer_changes/route_203.md

 # Route 203

+!!! note
+    There are wild Pokémon on this route.
+You can find out more [here](/wild_pokemon/route_203/).

 Trainer                    | Pokémons
 ---                        | ---
 PKMN Trainer Barry         | ![][396]  [Starly] Lv.
 10  ![][446]  [Munchlax] Lv.
 10  ![][387]  [Turtwig] Lv.
 11